 Amazon Web Services: An Overview

 Getting a clear understanding of what Amazon Web Services (AWS) is and how it can help your business can be a daunting task.
-The depth and breadth of AWS is significant, comprising more than 48 services in dozens of data centers located at 11 Regions throughout the globe.
-They offer computing, storage, networking, deployment, management, and a host of supporting services like queues and email.
+The depth and breadth of AWS is significant, comprising over 100 services in dozens of data centers located in 16 Regions throughout the globe (with five more in the works).
+They offer computing, storage, networking, deployment, management, and a host of "supporting" services like queues, serverless functions, and e-mail.
 There's a great chance that AWS has more than a few products to help you work faster, smarter, and more cost effectively.
 So, where should you start?

 In this white paper, we hope to provide a good understanding of AWS, how it works, and how your company can get started.

-Like many successful dot-com era startups, Amazon found itself with an enviable problem at the turn of the century: the scale of their business had grown beyond the capacities of any available pre-packaged software solutions.
-They had to rethink their entire infrastructure from the ground up, and they had to design all their systems to deal with a new set of requirements from their users.
+Like many successful dot-com era startups, Amazon found itself with an enviable problem at the turn of the century—the scale of their business had grown beyond the capacities of any available pre-packaged software solutions.
+They had to re-think their entire infrastructure from the ground up, and they had to design all their systems to deal with a new set of requirements that their users had.
 Amazon set out to ensure this new infrastructure would provide:

-- "Infinite" scale: Users should not have to consider ever outgrowing a service.
-Simple Storage Service (S3) allows users to store an unlimited number of objects and Elastic Cloud Compute (EC2) lets users spin up thousands of virtual servers.
+- “Infinite” Scale: Users should not have to consider ever “outgrowing” a service.
+S3 allows users to store an unlimited number of objects; EC2 lets users spin up thousands of virtual servers.

-- Flexible pricing: Nearly every service is provided via consumption-based pricing with no upfront fees.
-Pay for only what you use, only when you use it.
+- Flexible Pricing: Nearly every service is provided via consumption-based pricing with no upfront fees.
+Pay for only what you use, when you use it.

-- Heightened security: Stateful firewalls known as security groups provides heightened security.
-Consolidated user account management is enabled via the Identity and Access Management (IAM) product, and integrated encryption capabilities come with some services like S3.
-Top-of-the-line hardware based key management systems (HSM) are available for compliance and regulation heavy scenarios.
+- Heightened Security: Stateful firewalls (known as “Security Groups”) consolidated user account management via the IAM (Identity and Access Management) product, and integrated encryption capabilities for some services like S3.

-- Proactive price cuts: Because AWS operates with significant scale, they can purchase hardware, software, power, bandwidth, and nearly everything else at much, much lower prices than competitors.
-Instead of pocketing those savings as profits, AWS has traditionally passed those savings on to customers, reducing prices more than 40 times in the last seven years.
+- Proactive Price Cuts: Because AWS operates with significant scale, they can purchase hardware, software, power, bandwidth, and nearly everything else at much, much lower prices than competitors.
+Instead of pocketing those savings as profits, AWS has traditionally passed those savings on to customers, reducing prices hundreds of times in the last eight years.